 - December 31 of each year at 12:00 pm noon

-- Winner will be announced around New Years Day in January of course.
+- Winners will be announced in the New Year in January of course.

 - A deserving recipient or group who was not successful in one year will be automatically considered again in following years if they still meet the eligibility criteria.
 To guarantee reconsideration the following year applicants can contact Sher Vancouver via email and request to be reconsidered.
 They can also submit a new one-page update to add to their application every year to ensure we have current information.

-- A selection committee made up of up to 7 members of the Sher Vancouver Board of Directors will select the winner based on their involvement, commitment, and leadership in the LGBTQ community.
+- A selection committee made up of up to 7 members of Sher Vancouver will select the winner based on their involvement, commitment, and leadership in the LGBTQ community.
 Social adversity will only be considered in helping to select one winner if two people are equally qualified and deserving.